kanchanchy/kanchanchy.github.io/_pages/publications.md

 ExBoost: Out-of-Box Co-Optimization of Machine Learning and Join Queries
 ------
-30th International Conference on Database Systems for Advanced Applications (DASFAA 2025)
+Published in the 30th International Conference on Database Systems for Advanced Applications (DASFAA) 2025

 Kanchan Chowdhury, Lulu Xie, Lixi Zhou, Jia Zou